ethan5437/ethan5437.github.io/_pages/project.md

 <div style="margin:8px;float:left;width:75%;text-align:justify;line-height:18px">
 <b>Visual Storytelling Research #2</b>
 <small><br>
-[Research Questions] <i> End-to-end Models are limited to the vocabulary and knowledge in a single training dataset, how do we take advantage of external Knowledge Graphs to produce interesting stories? </i>
+<i> End-to-end Models are limited to the vocabulary and knowledge in a single training dataset, how do we take advantage of external Knowledge Graphs to produce interesting stories? </i>
 <br>
-[Abstract] KG-Story, a three-stage framework that allows the story generation model to take advantage of external Knowledge Graphs to produce interesting stories.
+KG-Story, a three-stage framework that allows the story generation model to take advantage of external Knowledge Graphs to produce interesting stories.
 KG-Story distills a set of representative words from the input prompts, enriches the word set by using ex-ternal knowledge graphs, and finally generates stories based on the enriched word set.
 <br>
 <a href="https://arxiv.org/abs/1912.01496">[PAPER]</a></small>